 It’s fairly common knowledge in the wine world that division of vineyard and winery properties amongst siblings happens frequently in places.
 Unfortunately many properties end up small, so small in some cases people are no longer able to support themselves.
 Owning just a row or two of a vineyard is hardly enough from which to make a living.

-Alto Adige doesn’t allow parceling of land believing it more important to preserve a scale that’s sustainable.
+Alto Adige doesn’t allow this parceling of land, believing it more important to preserve a scale that’s sustainable.
 The Lentsch maso are complete units.
 If Lentsch wanted to sell land he’d have to sell property in its entirety.
-The difference with this model is guarantee.
-The law states two and a half hectares for grapes and apples, and seven hectares for milk producing cattle land at a minimum remain intact.
+The law requires two and a half hectares for grapes and apples, and seven hectares for milk producing cattle at a minimum remain intact.
 This means a family can live off of working their land as a business.

-It goes further too, helping maintain the mountain culture and landscape.
-You can see it high in the Alto Adige foothills and mountains; things are clean, brimming with people farming their land.
+This helps maintain the mountain culture and landscape.
+You can see it high in the Alto Adige foothills and mountains; things are clean and busy with people farming their land.

 On Purchasing Vineyard Land

-It’s almost impossible to buy land right now due to the expense.
+It’s almost impossible to buy land in Alto Adige now due to the expense.
 One hectare (2.2 acres) runs from 1.2 to 1.5 million euros depending on location in the region.
-Alto Adige wines don’t command Barolo or Brunello prices, which causes pause spending these amounts.
+Alto Adige wines don’t command Barolo or Brunello prices, which makes it difficult to justify these amounts.
 As a comparison in Austria one hectare is from 14,000 to 100,000€.
 The Mosel price is 50,000€ per hectare.

 Lentsch works for the next generation.
-He is mindful, using a minimum of product only when absolutely necessary.
-He’s not a big fan of labels and certifications but of the deeply engrained philosophy of respecting the land and taking care of it.
+He is mindful, using a minimum of treatments only when absolutely necessary.
+He’s not a big fan of labels and certifications, but rather the deeply ingrained philosophy of respecting the land and taking care of it.

 On Climate, Altitude and Terroir

-Only 15% of the alpine landscape is cultivatable.
-Of that roughly 60% is white wine.
-Vineyards are planted on gradual to very steep slopes of the many deep river valleys as high as 1,000 meters (3,300 feet).
+Only fifteen percent of the alpine landscape is cultivatable.
+Of that, roughly sixty percent is white wine.
+Vineyards are planted on the gradual to very steep slopes of the many deep river valleys as high as 1,000 meters (3,300 feet).

-Red and white varieties grow throughout the area.
-Northern areas have a cooler climate resulting in aromatic and mineral-driven wines with higher acidity.
+Red and white varieties grow throughout Alto Adige.
+In general, northern areas have a cooler climate resulting in aromatic and mineral-driven wines with higher acidity.

-Bolzano and south to the border with Trentino esperiences warmer temps.
-In fact Bolzano lies in a geological basic where trapped heat makes it one of the hottest areas in Italy!
+Bolzano and south to the border with Trentino experience warmer temps.
+In fact Bolzano lies in a geological basin where trapped heat makes it one of the hottest areas in Italy!

 Overall about 300 days of sunshine a year grace the region.
-After sunset a large diurnal temperature shift cools vineyards, helping maintain acid and aromatics.
+After sunset, a large temperature shift cool the vineyards, helping maintain acid and aromatics in grapes.
 There’s a significant contrast between hot days and cool nights.

-Varied soils mean a Grüner Veltliner, for example, grown in Valle Isarco with schist, gneiss, slate, and mica will taste different than one grown in Bolzano on volcanic porphyry.
-The Calcareous and dolomite rock are also found.
+Also, varied soils mean a Grüner Veltliner, for example, grown in Valle Isarco with schist, gneiss, slate, and mica will taste different than one grown in Bolzano on volcanic porphyry or calcareous and dolomite rock.

 “What I miss in this moment is the nose, it’s not completely ripe so I added a little Moscato and Sauvignon to give it a bit of perfume.
 Grüner when harvested earlier, has good minerality and elegance but it can be a bit dull, flat on the nose.”

-At just 11€ this mostly Grüner with Goldmuskateller and Sauvignon Blanc wine is an aperitivo winner!
+At just 11€ this mostly Grüner, blended with Goldmuskateller and Sauvignon Blanc wine is an aperitivo winner!

 ~ Goldmuskateller (Moscato Giallo) Amperg 2017 ~